 - Link to report regarding Secretary’s List

 Data is from the Alumni One Year Survey.
-Respondents graduated between July 2018-June 2019.
+Respondents graduated between July 2019–June 2020.
 This data reflects their employment status one year after graduation.
 Field of employment data is from the Exit Survey.
 Respondents graduated between July 2020–June 2021.

 Field of Employment:

 - Health care (non-nursing): 5.9%

 - Other: 5.7%